Planning can make your retirement dreams possible

-It’s possible to get by on the age pension and other government supplements, but keep in mind the former’s set at about 28 % of the average wage (and it’s not going to increase).
+It’s possible to get by on the age pension and other government subsidies, but keep in mind the age pension is currently set at around 28 % of the average full time wage of AUD$78,832 (excluding bonuses and overtime).

 Keep in mind your plan needs to be a long-term one.
-It’s likely that your spending—and your needs—will be different in the later years of your retirement to what they were at the start.
-Your plan will have to evolve.
-It’ll have to be adaptable.
+It’s likely that your spending, and your needs, will be different in the later years of your retirement to what they are at the start.
+Your plan will need to evolve and be adaptable.

 Once you reach qualifying age for age pension - currently 65.5 – you may be eligible for a fortnightly age pension (subject to asset and income tests).
-In 2015, this provides a maximum income of $854.30 a fortnight for singles, and $1,288 per fortnight for couples including supplements.
+As of 20 March 2017, this provides a maximum income of $888.30 a fortnight for singles, and $1,339.20 per fortnight for couples including supplements.
 You can find out more from the Department of Human Services.

-You can start accessing your super as soon as you hit your retirement age.
-Obviously, the less you draw down, the more funds you’ll have later on; because you’ll not only have a larger amount remaining, but also, if you commence an account-based pension with your superannuation benefits, investment earnings on your investments will be tax-free.
+You can start accessing your super as soon as you hit your preservation age.
+Obviously, the less you draw down now, the more funds you’ll have later on.
+That’s not only because you’ll have a larger amount remaining, but also, if you commence an account-based pension with your superannuation benefits, investment earnings on your investments will be tax-free.

 Down-sizing your home

 While many Australians have wealth tied up in their family home and some down-size to buy a smaller home to release equity in their home, what you do depends on your own personal circumstances.
 There are many things to consider before you can do this, including tax implications, Centrelink entitlements and eligibility.
 It’s important to discuss this with a financial adviser to make sure this is the right strategy for you, before making a decision.